ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/the-bindgen-tool.md

 Set the visibility modifier of the generated binding classes to public.
 This flag will be applicable only if the bindings are generated inside a single directory.

 `<class-name>...`
 One or more space-separated fully-qualified Java class names for which the Ballerina bridge code is to be generated.
-Please note that these class names should be provided at the end of the command.
+These class names should be provided at the end of the command.

 ## Generated Bridge Code

 When the tool is run, a `.bal` file will be created to represent each Java class.
 This would contain the respective Ballerina binding class along with the required Java interoperability mappings.
-These `.bal` files will be generated inside separate modules representing the Java package structure by default.
+By default, these `.bal` files will be generated inside separate modules representing each Java package.
 If the `[(-o|--output) <output-path>]` option is used, they will be generated inside a single directory.

-Apart from creating bindings for the specified Java classes, the command will also generate empty Ballerina binding classes for the dependent Java classes.
+Apart from creating bindings for the specified Java classes, the command will also generate empty Ballerina binding classes for dependent Java classes.
 A Java class would be considered dependent if it is used inside one of the generated Ballerina binding classes.

 A set of additional `.bal` files will be generated to store the error types used within the Ballerina binding classes.